Frequently Asked Questions

 Condensation occurs because of humidity that is naturally present in the air.
 When water vapor comes into contact with surfaces that are cooler than it is, the vapor forms into visible moisture, which gets trapped in between the glass.
 Old windows have a tendency to have this problem because insulation technology was not as advanced as it is today.

-Most people will choose to get retrofit installation because it is an easier, shorter, and cheaper process than new construction installation.
+Most people will choose to get retrofit installation because it is an easier, shorter, and a cheaper process than new construction installation.
 A retrofit window is custom fit to the existing opening, and is installed without disturbing the exterior area around the window.
 Retrofit windows slightly decrease the existing daylight opening in order for the window to fit inside the existing opening.
 A new construction installation removes the entire window including the surrounding frame.
 The new window is installed in multiple steps, like waterproofing and flashing, before the new trim and caulking takes place.
-Click to learn more about Retrofit vs. New Construction windows.
+Click here to learn more about Retrofit vs. New Construction windows.

 The answer to this question can only be answered once we come to your home for a free consultation.
 Every home is different, and when our professional window replacement specialist comes out to assess your house, we can factor in all the different aspects to suggest which product, style and price range will work best for you.
 Since Bay Area Window Pros, Inc. carries over 20 different brands we can offer you a wide range of choices to specifically fit your needs.